Adolf Hitler's rise to power

-Hitler, armed with his newfound celebrity, began furiously campaigning.
-During the 1920s, Hitler and the Nazis ran on a platform consisting of anti-communism, antisemitism, and ultranationalism.
-Nazi party leaders vociferously criticized the ruling democratic government and the Treaty of Versailles, while proselytizing their desire to turn Germany into a world power.
-At this time, most Germans were indifferent to Hitler's rhetoric as the German economy was beginning to recover in large part due to loans from the United States under the Dawes Plan.
-The German political landscape was dramatically affected by the 1929 Wall Street Crash, which hampered economic aid to Germany.
+In 1923, Hitler attempted a coup in Bavaria, known as the Beer Hall Putsch.
+He was arrested and put on trial, which garnered him national fame.
+He was sentenced to five years in fortress confinement, but served only nine months.
+During this time, he wrote Mein Kampf, which became the handbook of his ideology of Nazism.
+Once released, Hitler switched tactics, opting to instead seize power through legal and democratic means.
+During the 1920s, he and the Nazis ran on a platform of anti-communism, antisemitism, and ultranationalism.
+Party leaders vociferously criticized the ruling democratic government and the Treaty of Versailles, while promising to turn Germany into a world power.
+Most Germans were indifferent to Hitler's rhetoric as the German economy began to recover, in large part due to loans from the United States under the Dawes Plan.
+The German political landscape was dramatically affected by the Wall Street crash of 1929.
 The Great Depression brought the German economy to a halt and further polarized German politics.
-Hitler and the Nazis began to exploit the crisis and loudly criticized the ruling government.
 During this tumultuous time, the German Communist Party also began campaigning and called for a revolution.
-Business leaders, fearful of a communist takeover, began supporting the Nazi party.
-In 1932 the Nazis held the largest number of seats in the Reichstag, albeit short of an absolute majority.
-Seeking to capture the rising Nazi electoral success, Hitler ran for the presidency in 1932 but was defeated by the incumbent Paul von Hindenburg.
+Some business leaders, fearful of a communist takeover, began supporting the Nazi Party.

-1933 was a pivotal year for Hitler and the Nazi Party.
+Hitler ran for the presidency in 1932 and was defeated by the incumbent Paul von Hindenburg, but achieved a strong showing of second place in both rounds.
+In July 1932, the Nazis became the largest party in the Reichstag, albeit short of an absolute majority.
 Traditionally, the leader of the party who held the most seats in the Reichstag was appointed Chancellor.
-However, President Paul von Hindenburg was hesitant to appoint Hitler as chancellor.
-Following several backroom negotiationswhich included industrialists, Hindenburg's son, the former chancellor Franz von Papen, and Hitler – Hindenburg acquiesced and on 30 January 1933, he formally appointed Adolf Hitler as Germany's new chancellor.
+However, President von Hindenburg was hesitant to appoint Hitler.
+Following several backroom negotiations—which included industrialists, Hindenburg's son Oskar, former chancellor Franz von Papen, and Hitler – Hindenburg acquiesced and on 30 January 1933, he formally appointed Hitler as Germany's new chancellor.
 Although he was chancellor, Hitler was not yet an absolute dictator.

-The groundwork for the Nazi dictatorship was laid when the Reichstag was set on fire in February.
-Believing the communists were behind the arson, Hitler convinced Paul von Hindenburg to pass the Reichstag Fire Decree, which severely curtailed the liberties and rights of German citizens.
-Using the decree, Hitler began eliminating his political opponents.
-In Hitler's eyes the decree was insufficient and he proposed the Enabling Act of 1933.
-This law gave the German government the power to override individual rights prescribed by the constitution.
-The law also gave the Chancellor (Hitler) emergency powers to pass and enforce laws without parliamentary oversight.
-The Enabling Act was passed in March and by April, Hitler held de facto dictatorial powers and used them to order the construction of the first Nazi concentration camp at Dachau for communists and other political opponents.
-Hitler's rise to power was completed in August 1934 when President Paul von Hindenburg died.
-Hitler merged the Chancellorship with the Presidency and became the Führer of Germany.
+The groundwork for Hitler's dictatorship was laid when the Reichstag was set on fire in February 1933.
+Accusing communists for the arson (Dutch communist Marinus van der Lubbe was found at the scene of the crime), Hitler convinced von Hindenburg to pass the Reichstag Fire Decree, which severely curtailed the liberties and rights of German citizens as Hitler began eliminating his political opponents.
+Following its passage, he began arguing for more drastic means to curtail political opposition, and proposed the Enabling Act of 1933.
+This law gave the German government the power to override individual rights prescribed by the constitution, and vested the Chancellor (Hitler) with emergency powers to pass and enforce laws without parliamentary oversight.
+The law came into force in March, and by April, Hitler held de facto dictatorial powers and ordered the construction of the first concentration camp in Germany at Dachau for communists and other political opponents.
+Hitler's rise to power was completed in August 1934 when, after Hindenburg's death, Hitler merged the chancellery with the presidency into the title of Führer ("leader").